Tesla2fox/tesla2fox.github.io/_machine_learning/uplift_review.md

 >  Neural network based.

-The basic idea of this line is to take advantage of neural networks to design more complex and flexible estimators for the user’s response [16, 21, 35, 39], and most of them can be seen as improvements of the
+The basic idea of this line is to take advantage of neural networks to design more complex and flexible estimators for the user’s response, and most of them can be seen as improvements of the T-learner.

-T-learner [8, 9, 30, 31].

 ![Editing a markdown file for a talk](/images/WX20250119-194151@2x.png)

+## Review Table

 | Name                                                         | My Thinking                                                  | Ref                                                          | Time |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ---- |